thestippe/thestippe.github.io/_drafts/statistics/survival_example.md

 tags: /survival_continuous/
 date: "2024-05-12"
 # image: "/docs/assets/images/perception/eye.jpg"
-description: "Survival analysis with continouous time"
+description: "Survival analysis with continuous time"
 section: 3
 ---

-In the previous post we introduced survival analysis and we discussed how to correctly treat censorship.
+In the previous post we introduced survival analysis, and we discussed how to correctly treat censorship.
 In this post we will see an application of survival analysis.